 Philippines: Visayas - February 2008

-I did a good job of leaving for Siquijor without waiting.
-On arrival, I find a beach almost deserted, the beautiful Sandugan Beach.
+I did a great job of leaving for Siquijor without waiting.
+At the arrival, I find an almost deserted beach, the beautiful Sandugan Beach.

 From Alona to Siquijor in banca